Sauna before or after your workout? A science-based timing guide for men

 Because this is a men’s health conversation, it helps to name where sauna use may matter most clinically for men, and where it may be risky.

-• Cardiovascular risk in men.
-Observational studies in men link more frequent sauna bathing with lower fatal cardiovascular and all-cause mortality risk.[1]
-Reviews also describe potential mechanisms related to vascular function and blood pressure.,[3]
+- Cardiovascular risk in men.
+A 2015 JAMA Internal Medicine study in Finnish men found an association between more frequent sauna bathing and lower fatal cardiovascular and all-cause mortality risk.[1]
+A 2018 systematic review also described potential mechanisms related to vascular function and blood pressure, while emphasizing variability across protocols.[3]

-• Brain health signals.
-Men in a Finnish cohort who used the sauna more frequently had lower risk of dementia and Alzheimer’s disease.[2]
+- Brain health signals.
+A 2017 Age and Ageing study reported that men who used the sauna more frequently had a lower risk of dementia and Alzheimer’s disease.[2]
 This is association, not proof, but it’s consistent with the idea that vascular health and brain health are linked.

-• Respiratory outcomes.
-Prospective data in men has linked sauna bathing to lower risk of certain respiratory diseases.[8]
+- Respiratory outcomes.
+A 2017 long-term prospective cohort study in the European Journal of Epidemiology linked sauna bathing to lower risk of certain respiratory diseases in men.[8]

-• Heat intolerance and unstable heart disease.
-Clinical reviews note both benefits and risks.
+- Heat intolerance and unstable heart disease.
+A clinical review in The American Journal of Medicine described both benefits and risks of sauna bathing.
 Men with unstable cardiovascular symptoms, poor heat tolerance, or those who combine sauna with alcohol are higher risk and should get individualized medical advice first.[7]

 Symptoms and signals